andreaszetter/-gws-project-1/IDEAS.md

 # Game Ideas & Brainstorming

 This document is our collaborative space for game ideas.
 Add anything that comes to mind - concepts, mechanics, themes, inspirations, or random thoughts.
 We'll refine and develop these ideas together over time.
+Remember that the example format is just that and example.
+Don't feel the need to add things that isnt applicable to your contribution

 ## Current Ideas